$30 = 30kg

 Highlights of our impact so far

-women participating in Cents for Seeds
+women reached by Cents for Seeds

 2,551